BY PASTOR T. O. BANSO

 How to cultivate a teachable heart

 2. Humble yourself.
 1 Peter 5:5b and James 4:6b say, “God resists the proud, but gives grace to the humble” (NKJV).
-Prov 3:34b also says God gives grace to the humble.
+Proverbs 3:34b also says God gives grace to the humble.

 Don’t be proud.
 It takes humility to learn.
 Humble yourself.
-Prov.
-15:33 says, “The fear of the LORD is the instruction of wisdom, and before honor is humility” (NKJV).
+Proverbs 15:33 says, “The fear of the LORD is the instruction of wisdom, and before honor is humility” (NKJV).

 Humble yourself.
 Sometimes you may have to learn from someone younger than you or someone you’re superior to.
 You must forget about your status, humble yourself and learn what the person wants to teach you.